scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 X.mu, X.sigma
 ```

-Note that the documentation of [`scipy.stats.Normal`](https://scipy.github.io/devdocs/reference/generated/scipy.stats.Normal.html#scipy.stats.Normal) contains links to more detailed documentation of each of its methods.
-(Compare, for instance, against the documentation of [`scipy.stats.norm`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html).)
+The documentation of [`scipy.stats.Normal`](https://scipy.github.io/devdocs/reference/generated/scipy.stats.Normal.html#scipy.stats.Normal) contains links to detailed documentation of each of its methods.
+(Compare, for instance, against the documentation of [`scipy.stats.norm`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html).)[^1]

+*Note: Although only [`Normal`](https://scipy.github.io/devdocs/reference/generated/scipy.stats.Normal.html) and [`Uniform`](https://scipy.github.io/devdocs/reference/generated/scipy.stats.Uniform.html) have rendered documentation and can be imported directly from `stats` as of SciPy 1.15, almost all other old distributions can be used with the new interface via [`make_distribution`](https://scipy.github.io/devdocs/reference/generated/scipy.stats.make_distribution.html) (discussed shortly).*

 Methods are then called by passing only the argument(s), if there are any, not distribution parameters.